ai2464/Desktop-Cleanup-Script/README.md

 # Desktop Cleanup Script

 ## Introduction
-This Bash script automates the cleaning of your desktop by moving screenshots from your desktop to a designated folder.
+This Bash script automates the cleaning of your desktop by moving screenshots/files from your desktop to a designated folder.
 It's designed to help keep your workspace organized and clutter-free.

 **Main Features:**
 - Automatically moves files from the desktop to a specific folder.